shu8/Stack-Overflow-Optional-Features/README.md

 - Make the topbar fixed:
 Make the topbar stay at the top of the screen as you scroll down

-- Unfade low score answers:
+- <s> Unfade low score answers:
-When you rollover posts with a score of -3 or less, ungray them out so you can read them properly
+When you rollover posts with a score of -3 or less, ungray them out so you can read them properly</s> **This feature is now implemented by default by Stack Exchange, no longer needed in this script!**

 - Move `show more comments` link to top:
 The `show x more comments` link is by default shown at the bottom of the comments section.
 But that can be annoying if you're trying to read through a 'conversation' - this will clone the link and put it before the actual comments as well